 Description: Materials highlighting the intersections of intimate partner violence and substance use and resources for advocates and community partners working to provide trauma-informed training on substance use and abuse in the context of domestic violence and sexual assault.

-Description: This category provides resources for teens, educators, parents and all others who interact with individuals ages 12-17.
+Description: This category provides resources for teens, educators, parents and all others who interact with individuals ages 12-17 and 18-23.
 Resources and materials cover areas of healthy relationships, prevention, statistics, and red flags associated with teen dating violence and sexual assault.